WynnKunGz/Pom-s-Birthday-Website/note.md

 - planned to be finished : v.0.1.4.9
 - status : in progress

+## pbwf-013 add website icon to every page.

+- planned to be finished : v.0.1.4.9
+- status : in progress

 # issues

 ## pbw-001 born.html doesnt contain any text, has only birthday.svg